easytarget/microPyEZfonts/README.md

 A collection of fonts sourced from the [u8g2](https://github.com/olikraus/u8g2) project

-Converted to use with Peter Hinches [writer](https://github.com/peterhinch/micropython-font-to-py/tree/master/writer) class using the tools provided in [his Repo](https://github.com/peterhinch/micropython-font-to-py)
+Thes fonts have been processed using the tools provided in Peter Hinches [`font-to-py`](https://github.com/peterhinch/micropython-font-to-py) repo, and can be used with either his (comprehensive) [writer](https://github.com/peterhinch/micropython-font-to-py/tree/master/writer) class, or the easy font writer class in this repo.

-These can be used with the built-in microPyton framebuffer: https://docs.micropython.org/en/latest/library/framebuf.html and any display device that can be attached to that (eg OLED's)
+These can be used with any display that has a driver for the built-in microPyton [framebuffer](https://docs.micropython.org/en/latest/library/framebuf.html), I intend to build a driver database here for all screens tested and known to work

-The goal, eventually, is to provide a simpler 'string writer' class to enble very casual use of these fonts in microPython
+## This is very much a WORK IN PROGRESS!

-## This is very much a WORK IN PROGRESS; but it does have an initial font set
+### but it does have an initial font set and a basic writer that supports color and transparency

-Fot the moment the only way to use these is via Peter Hinches Writer class, see the links above.
+See the `examples` folder for the alpha release..

-I am writing a much simpler tool since the scope and complexity of that class is a barrier to casual font use.
+..the `dev` branch is where the latest stuff will be (unstable? unusable? ymmv!)

 ## Provided Fonts